Pauline Oliveros: Sonic awareness

 Heidi Von Gunden names a new musical theory developed by Oliveros, "sonic awareness", and describes it as "the ability to consciously focus attention upon environmental and musical sound", requiring "continual alertness and an inclination to be always listening" and which she describes as comparable to John Berger's concept of visual consciousness (as in his Ways of Seeing).
 Oliveros discusses this theory in the "Introductions" to her Sonic Meditations and in articles.
 Von Gunden describes sonic awareness as "a synthesis of the psychology of consciousness, the physiology of the martial arts, and the sociology of the feminist movement", and describes two ways of processing information, "attention and awareness", or focal attention and global attention, which may be represented by a dot and circle, respectively, a symbol Oliveros commonly employs in compositions such as Rose Moon (1977) and El Rilicario de los Animales (1979).
 (The titles of Oliveros' pieces Rose Moon and Rose Mountain refer to her romantic partner Linda Montano having gone by Rose Mountain at one time.)
 Later this representation was expanded, with the symbol quartered and the quarters representing "actively making sound", "actually imagining sound", "listening to present sound" and "remembering past sound", with this model used in Sonic Meditations.
 Practice of the theory creates "complex sound masses possessing a strong tonal center".

-Other

-Oliveros taught at Rensselaer Polytechnic Institute and Mills College.
-She was born in Houston, Texas in 1932, and died in 2016 in Kingston, New York.

-While attending the University of Houston, she was a member of the band program and helped form the Tau chapter of Tau Beta Sigma Honorary Band Sorority.
+Personal life

-She was openly lesbian.
+Oliveros was openly lesbian.
 In 1975 Oliveros met her eventual partner, performance artist Linda Montano.
 The titles of Oliveros' pieces Rose Moon and Rose Mountain refer to Montano having gone by Rose Mountain at one time.
+In her later years, Oliveros developed a 32-year romantic partnership and creative collaboration with sound artist IONE (Carole Lewis).
+The couple worked together on several major musical theatre productions, dance operas, and films.
+Sound artist Maria Chavez, a friend and mentee of Pauline, describes Pauline and Ione: "when you saw them together, you saw love."